YogaYoga-222/logistic_regression/README.md

 - `binary_introvert_vs_extrovert.py`: Predict if a person is introvert or extrovert based on personality traits
 - `multinomial_predict_rating.py`: Predict vacation place ratings (1–5 stars)
 - `multinomial_academic_major_prediction.py`: Predict student’s academic major
+- `multinomial_bank_customer_type.py`: Predict whether a customer is a Saver, Spender, or Investor based on monthly income, account balance, and number of transactions.
+Also allows real-time user input to predict new customer types interactively.
 - `multinomial_house_quality_predictor.py`: Predict house quality as Basic, Average, or Premium using square footage, location score, and material quality.
 - `ordinal_grade_predictor.py`: Predict students grade based on marks and attendance
 - `ordinal_marks_predictor.py` : Predict Term 3 subject grades using marks from Term 1 and 2 and show pass/fail summary